"Rich-Get-Richer"? Platform Attention and Earnings Inequality using Patreon Earnings Data: Data and Method

 \section{Data and Method}

-This section motivates our use of a power law to estimate earnings, and our interpretation of it as reflecting a `rich-get-richer' dynamic, drawing on the preferential attachment model outlined in \cite{barabasi1999emergence} (`BA' model).
-This `BA' model predicts a power law distribution of attention with an exponent \( \alpha = 2 \) in cases of pure preferential attachment.
-Before discussing the model we detail our data.
+This section motivates our use of a power law to estimate earnings, and our interpretation of it as reflecting a `rich-get-richer' dynamic.
+We draw on the copying model of preferential attachment \parencite{mitzenmacher2004brief, easley2010networks, chung2003generalizations}, which predicts that attention follows a power law distribution with density \( p(A) \propto A^{-\alpha} \) and can generate exponents around $\alpha = 2$ when attention is allocated almost entirely by existing popularity.
+Before discussing the model we first detail our data.